Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 		- If there's no hardware virtualization, is the server specs fast enough for OS based virtualization into VPS?
 - Setup billing auto renewal?

-### How to select for OS
+### How to select for OS and identify package installer
-- They usually install for you
+- They usually install for you so you choose the OS
+	- Ubuntu has many things setup to work for Linux admin
+	- Debian is barebones and require some setup (installing sudo, etc) but has so much more hard disk available for you and less CPU use
 - And then find out what the package installer is based on the OS name (Search Google)
+	-  Eg., Google: Ubuntu package installer
+	- For Ubuntu, it’s apt
+- You will update the package installer's repository source lists because you just had a fresh installation

 ---